anujsinghwd/-intellect-ui/README.md

 ### **Core Concepts**

 - **Atomic Design**: A methodology for creating design systems by breaking down the interface into smaller, reusable components.
-- **Component Isolation**: Components are self-contained with their own styles, tests, and stories.
+- **Component Isolation**: Components are self-contained with their own styles.
 - **TypeScript**: Provides type safety and improves code quality.

 ### **Component Flow**